AnyDSL/half/web/Mainpage.md

 -	Because of this truncation it may also be that certain single-precision NaNs will be wrongly converted to half-precision infinity, though this is very unlikely to happen, since most single-precision implementations don't tend to only set the lowest bits of a NaN mantissa.
 -	The implementation does not provide any floating point exceptions, thus arithmetic operations or mathematical functions are not specified to invoke proper floating point exceptions.
 But due to many functions implemented in single-precision, those may still invoke floating point exceptions of the underlying single-precision implementation.

 Some of those points could have been circumvented by controlling the floating point environment using `<cfenv>` or implementing a similar exception mechanism.
 But this would have required excessive runtime checks giving two high an impact on performance for something that is rarely ever needed.
 If you really need to rely on proper floating point exceptions, it is recommended to explicitly perform computations using the builtin floating point types to be on the safe side.
+In the same way, if you really need to rely on a particular rounding behaviour other than round-toward-zero, it is recommended to use single-precision computations and explicitly convert the result to half-precision using half_cast() and specifying the required rounding mode.
+But those are really considered expert-scenarios rarely encountered in practice, since actually working with half-precision usually comes with a certain tolerance/ignorance of exactness considerations.

 --------------------------------------------------------------------------------